MateuszUrb/ApiFinder/README.md

 - [] mobile friendly
 - [] show favorite, (after click on a button multiple duplicates are inserted into one div)
 - [] favorite section is not cleared after another click
+- [] add service worker for Caching file for better experience

 _Bug_

-- [] after displayed favorite cards, a comma is displayed as well
+- [x] after displayed favorite cards, a comma is displayed as well(fixed)

 _Ideas_

-- [] add feature to delete cards from favorite section/localStorage
+- [x] add feature to delete cards from favorite section/localStorage